aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

 ### 1. Explore the dataset

-The imbalanced dataset is from Purtugese Bank Marketing data, where bank's associate makes call to user to sell financial product i.e CD to bank's client.
+The imbalanced dataset is from Purtugese banking institutions, and is based on phone calls to bank clients regarding the purchase of financial products offered by the bank (ie. Certificates of Deposit).

 ### 2. Prepare the data